retrocomputacion/retrobbs/readme.txt

         Sendallbin(cadena): Sends binary string <cadena> to the client.
         Receive(count): Receives <count> binary chars from the client.
                         Returns: binary string.
-        ReceiveKey(lista=b'\r'): Wait for a received character from the client matching any of the characters in the <lista> binary string.
+        ReceiveKey(keys=b'\r'): Wait for a received character from the client matching any of the characters in the <lista> binary string.
                         Returns: The received matching char as a binary string.
+        ReceiveKeyQuiet(keys=b'\r'): Same as ReceiveKey but no logging is ever performed, disregarding logging level.
+Use it when password or other sensitive user data must be received.
-        ReceiveStr(self, keys, maxlen = 20, pw = False): Interactive reception
+        ReceiveStr(keys, maxlen = 20, pw = False): Interactive reception
                         with echo.
 Call is completed on reception of a carriage return.
                         <keys> is a binary string with the valid input